National Science Foundation.

 (1) Review any relevant and material documents, transcripts, records, and other materials that relate to the allegations set out in the complaint and upon which the findings and conclusions of the investigating official are based, unless such documents are subject to a privilege under Federal law.
 Upon payment of fees for duplication, the defendant may obtain copies of such documents; and

 (2) Obtain a copy of all exculpatory information in the possession of the reviewing official or investigating official relating to the allegations in the complaint, even if it is contained in a document that would otherwise be privileged.
 If the document would otherwise be privileged, only that portion containing exculpatory information must be disclosed.

 (b) The notice sent to the Attorney General from the reviewing official as described in § 681.5(a) is not discoverable under any circumstances.

 (c) If the reviewing official does not respond to the defendant's request within 20 days, the defendant may file a motion to compel disclosure of the documents with the ALJ subject to the provisions of this section.
 Such a motion may only be filed with the ALJ following the filing of an answer pursuant to § 681.9.

 (a) The following types of discovery are authorized:

 (1) Requests for production of documents for inspection and copying;

 (2) Requests for admissions of authenticity of any relevant document or of the truth of any relevant fact;

 (3) Written interrogatories; and

-(b) For the purpose of this section and §§ 2554.27 and 2554.28, the term “documents” includes information, documents, reports, answers, records, accounts, papers, and other data and documentary evidence.
+(b) For the purpose of this section, the term “documents” includes information, documents, reports, answers, records, accounts, papers, and other data and documentary evidence.
 Nothing contained herein shall be interpreted to require the creation of a document.